Alaskan Malamute

 Fresh water should always be available, and during Australian summers, make sure they have access to cool, clean water both inside and outside.
 Some Malamutes enjoy ice cubes as treats, which can help them stay cool while providing entertainment.

 Daily brushing is non-negotiable.
-Use a slicker brush and metal comb to work through their coat, checking for mats that can harbour fungus and hot spots that might become infected.
-This isn't just about appearance - regular brushing distributes natural oils, removes debris, and helps manage the constant shedding that comes with the territory.
+Use a slicker brush and metal comb to work through their coat, checking for mats that can harbour fungus and hot spots.
+This isn't just about appearance—regular brushing distributes natural oils, removes debris, and helps manage the constant shedding.

 Training a Malamute is like negotiating with a brilliant, furry teenager who's convinced they know better than you.
-These dogs are incredibly intelligent and absolutely capable of learning anything you want to teach them - the challenge is convincing them it's worth their while.
+These dogs are incredibly intelligent and capable of learning anything—the challenge is convincing them it's worth their while.

+Malamutes excel at hiking, jogging (once fully mature), and dog sports that challenge their minds and bodies.
+Many Australian dog sports clubs offer activities perfect for channelling their energy.
 Remember: a tired Malamute is a happy Malamute.
-Without adequate exercise and mental stimulation, these dogs will find their own entertainment - usually involving redecorating your furniture or landscaping your garden!
+Without adequate stimulation, they'll find their own entertainment—usually involving redecorating your furniture or landscaping your garden!

 Who is an ideal owner?